CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Further optimized:

 If the objs are complex, I still need long time to render each frame even I add BB for them.
-So, I think maybe I should use more accelerate methods like kd-tree to make the render faster.
+So, I think maybe I should use more accelerate methods like kd-tree to make the renderer faster.

 ####4.Motion blur